Write an awesome hook sentence.

 - “As per requested on your website” should be taken out.
 Agents already know what they asked for.
 You don’t have to tell them.

-- The word “attached” is usually incorrect.
+- The word attached is usually incorrect.
 Most agents will ask you to not attach anything to the email.
-If they ask for the first ten pages, agents will request you to paste it into the same email.
+If they ask for the first ten pages, agents may request you to copy and paste it into that same email.

 Query letters are not something you can write overnight.
-When sending a query letter, you are going against hundreds of writers.
-Make the best query you can before you send it off.
+When sending a query letter, remember you are going against thousands of writers.
+Make the best query you can before sending it off.